mohammadrony/Java-CI-CD/README.md

-# Deploy Java MySQL app in AWS cloud with CI/CD Pipeline
+# Deploy Java MySQL app in AWS with CI/CD Pipeline

-A complete CI/CD project with Jenkins pipeline to build and deploy a GitLab repository in AWS cloud.
+A complete CI/CD project to build and publish an application by Jenkins to AWS cloud.

 ## Project Description